Marc Armitage - Thought Crime

 Spontaneous Playing

-A way of describing playing in which children do not need nor seek out the involvement of an adult to begin, develop, and end their playing.
+A way of describing playing in which children do not need nor seek out the involvement of an adult to begin, develop, and end their playing, first coined by the Playworker Marc Armitage in the early 2000s.

 Read More